Talking on the phone in a foreign language can be a daunting task, especially when it comes to speaking Italian.

 However, with some practice and basic phrases, you can improve your phone conversation skills in Italian.

-Pronunciation: Italian has many vowels sounds unique to the language, and it can be difficult for non-native speakers to replicate them accurately.
+Italian has many vowel sounds unique to the language, and it can be difficult for non-native speakers to replicate them accurately.
 This can make it hard for the person on the other end of the line to understand what you’re saying.

-Vocabulary: Italian has a rich vocabulary, and finding the right words to express yourself on the phone can be challenging.
+Italian has a rich vocabulary, and finding the right words to express yourself on the phone can be challenging.
+But remember, with practice comes proficiency, so keep at it!

 Five Basic Example Sentences in Italian with English Translation